Age verification

-Breast reconstruction surgery recreates the volume and shape of the breast and is commonly performed after a mastectomy for cancer treatment or as a prophylactic measure.
-In some instances, this procedure may be required following trauma or to correct a developmental issue.
+Breast reconstruction surgery recreates the volume and shape of the breast and can be performed after a mastectomy for cancer treatment or as a prophylactic measure.
+In some instances, this procedure may be completed following trauma or to address a developmental issue.

-A breast reconstruction can be carried out at the time of mastectomy (immediate reconstruction) or at a time after the completion of cancer treatment (delayed reconstruction).
-Many women may choose to undergo a reconstruction several years after their cancer treatment.
+Dr Avery performs breast reconstruction after the completion of cancer treatment (delayed reconstruction).
+It is possible to have a reconstruction several years after cancer treatment.

-Please note that individual results will vary depending on the individual, their genetics and lifestyle factors, and all surgeries have associated risks.
+Cosmetic surgery is only one option available to individuals considering a change to their appearance.
+It may not be suitable for everyone.
+All surgical procedures carry risks, including potential complications, variable recovery experiences, and unpredictable outcomes.
+The results of any surgery are influenced by a range of individual factors, such as genetics, medical history, lifestyle, diet, and adherence to post-operative guidelines.
 Before proceeding with any surgery, it is advisable to seek a second opinion from an appropriately qualified medical practitioner such as a Plastic Surgeon.
 Dr. Gary Avery (MED0001633092) a registered medical practitioner, with specialist registration in Surgery – Plastic Surgery.
 Dr Avery is also a member of the two leading professional associations for plastic surgeons in Australia, Australasian Society of Aesthetic Plastic Surgeons (ASAPS) and Australian Society of Plastic Surgeons (ASPS).
 Their websites provide additional information regarding plastic surgery in Australia that you might find useful, please visit ASAPS and ASPS.

-Dr Avery is the most genuine health professional I have had the pleasure in meeting.
+Dr Avery is the most genuine person I have had the pleasure in meeting.

-The aim of breast reconstruction surgery is to match the remaining breast in dimension, position, and contour in order to achieve a more balanced feel and symmetrical appearance.
+The aim of breast reconstruction surgery is to match the remaining breast in dimension, position, and contour.
 A combination of living tissue, and or breast implants with cohesive silicone gel are used to match the remaining breast.
 Temporary implants, known as tissue expanders, may also be used to help ensure there is enough skin to cover a breast implant.

 20230630 Avery10773

-Our Care Team will work with you and help you feel comfortable every step of the way.
+Our registered nurses and care coordinators and will work with you every step of the way.

 Your Breast Reconstruction